everx-labs/ton-nfc-client/docs/FuntionsList.md

         hdIndex — numeric string of length > 0 and ≤ 10.

-        data — hex string of even length ≥ 2 and ≤ 356.
+        dataForSigning — hex string of even length ≥ 2 and ≤ 356.

+    *Exemplary response:*

+        {"message":
+            "13FB836213B12BBD41209273F81BCDCF7C226947B18128F73E9A6E96C84B30C3288E51C622C045488981B6544D02D0940DE54D68A0A78BC2A5F9523B8757B904",
+         "status":"ok"
+        }

+- **async checkSerialNumberAndSign(serialNumber: string, dataForSigning: string, hdIndex: string): Promise< CardResponse >** _(available for Android and iOS)_<br/>
+  **async checkSerialNumberAndSignWithoutDialog(serialNumber: string, dataForSigning: string, hdIndex: string): Promise< CardResponse >** _(available for Android)_

+    Read serial number of currently connected security card and compare it with serialNumber argument.
+If they are identical then make data signing by key for HD path m/44'/396'/0'/0'/hdIndex'.
+Else reject the card.
+Prior to call this function you must call verifyPin.

+    *Arguments requirements:*

+    	hdIndex — numeric string of length > 0 and ≤ 10.

+        serialNumber — numeric string of length 24, example: "50439480243390112681323".

+        dataForSigning — hex string of even length ≥ 2 and ≤ 378.

     *Exemplary response:*

         {"message":